plewto/Cadejo/README.md

 #Instruments

 The Cadejo repo contains 4 full feature instruments:
-* ALGO - an 8 voice FM synthesizer.
+* ALGO - an 8 operator FM synthesizer.
 * Alias - a subtractive synthesizer with extensive modulation routing.
 * MASA - an organ roughly equivalent to the Hammond B3.
 * Combo - a simpler organ chiefly used for demonstration purposes.